-Myocardial Infarction: A myocardial infarction is another term for a heart attack or a blockage of blood flow to the heart.
+Myocardial Infarction: A myocardial infarction is another term for heart attack, or a blockage of blood flow to the heart.
 For more information, visit the American Heart Association.

 Parkinson's Disease: Parkinson’s disease is a neurodegenerative disorder that affects neurons in a specific area of the brain, resulting in issues with movement and often starts with tremors in one hand.
 For more information, visit Parkinson’s Foundation.

 Personal Care: Personal care is a broad term that supports basic personal hygiene and activities of daily living, including dressing, grooming, and toileting.
 Comfort Keepers’ trained caregivers assist with personal care needs ranging from stand-by assistance to full care depending on each client’s individual needs.
 This can include basic tasks, such as bathing, mobility assistance, incontinence and toileting care, preparing and serving meals, to more hands-on personal care including position changes for those clients that are bedbound and specialized care for those with memory issues or cognitive impairments, fall risk assessment and prevention, change in condition monitoring.
 Personal home care services can also include assistance with outings, social events, shopping trips, and other activities of interest to maintain engagement both physically and emotionally.

 Pneumonia: Pneumonia is lung inflammation caused by a bacterial or viral infection.
 Common symptoms include cough, fever, chills, and trouble breathing.
 Visit the American Lung Association for more information on pneumonia.